giyansah/giyansah/README.md

 - 👋 Hi, I’m Anggiyansah Sitompul
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Data Science such as R Fundamental for Data Science, Statistics using R for Data Science,Python Fundamental for Data Science, Data Wrangling Python, and Fundamental SQL Using SELECT Statement.
+- 🌱 I’m currently learning Data Science such as R Fundamental for Data Science, Statistics using R for Data Science,Python Fundamental for Data Science, Data Wrangling Python, and Fundamental SQL.
 - 📫 How to reach me anggiyansah.sitompul@gmail.com

 <!---